Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Experiment Setup

 \subsection{Datasets}

-To showcase the problem of model jitter we use 3 conversational semantic parsing datasets.
-The first dataset is TOP~\cite{ref:TOP} which consists of human generated queries and their corresponding hierarchical semantic parses in 2 domains.
-To show the generalizablity of our results we also use the newer TOPv2~\cite{ref:TOPv2}, which extends the parses from TOP to 6 more domains with both linear and nested intents, and the multilingual MTOP~\cite{li-etal-2021-mtop}.
-While TOP and TOPv2 are English focused, MTOP has human annotated parses in 5 more languages.
-Table~\ref{table:example} gives an example of the data format shared across all 3 datasets.
+We showcase the problem of model churn on 4 conversational semantic parsing datasets.
+The TOP dataset~\cite{ref:TOP} consists of queries with hierarchical semantic parses in 2 domains.
+The TOPv2~\cite{ref:TOPv2} and MTOP~\cite{li2020mtop} datasets expand to 6 more domains with both linear and nested intents and 5 more languages, respectively.\footnote{Although our work is limited to English only.} Table~\ref{table:example} gives an example of the data format shared across all 3 datasets.
+We further evaluate on SNIPS~\cite{coucke2018snips}, another popular semantic parsing dataset with utterances from 7 domains (including AddToPlaylist, BookRestaurant, GetWeather, and PlayMusic).
+Data statistics are shown in Table~\ref{tab:datastats}.